andresangelini/andresangelini.github.io/_posts/2018-11-07-Tiling-with-Sass.md

 }
 ```

 Finally!
 With this we have succesfully made sure the site reacts properly to the user's browser capabilities by **degrading gracefully** if a feature is not supported or displaying a friendly message if not even that works.
 There is probably a lot more room for improvement but now we have a solid foundation to work upon.
 One of those improvements is something easy to overlook when working with Sass.
 I'm talking about **error handling**.
-We will touch on this topic in the next post and with it give a proper closure to our adventure packed journey.
+We will touch on this topic in the [next post][ch-18] and with it give a proper closure to our adventure packed journey.

+[ch-1]: ../Making-a-responsive-medieval-board-with-SVG-stacks
+[ch-2]: ../Making-an-SVG-stretch
+[ch-3]: ../Inverting-SVG-elements
+[ch-4]: ../Rotating-SVG-elements
+[ch-5]: ../Clipping-SVG-elements
+[ch-6]: ../Improving-organization-with-defs
+[ch-7]: ../Namespacing
+[ch-8]: ../Styling-an-SVG
+[ch-9]: ../Using-SVG-patterns
+[ch-10]: ../Clipping-SVG-elements-with-complex-shapes
+[ch-11]: ../Using-an-SVG-stack-with-fragment-identifiers
+[ch-12]: ../Getting-Sassy-with-the-board
+[ch-13]: ../When-Sass-met-BEM
+[ch-14]: ../Browser-support-for-SVG-stacks
+[ch-15]: ../Sass-mixins-for-SVG-stacks
+[ch-16]: ../Combining-modernizr-detects
+[ch-17]: ../Tiling-with-Sass
+[ch-18]: ../Error-handling-in-Sass
 [`index.processed.css`]: https://codepen.io/andresangelini/project/editor/Aarxxz
 [shapes]: https://css-tricks.com/the-shapes-of-css/
 [if]: https://sass-lang.com/documentation/file.SASS_REFERENCE.html#if